CLAIRE-Labo/python-ml-research-template/README.md

    A simple change if you're fine with the MIT license is to replace the `2022 Skander Moalla` with your year and name.
    Commit.
 4. Set up and edit the development environment instructions for the platforms you will use and support.
-   We support shared instructions for:
+   Each platform group supports a group of use cases:
-    - **AMD64 platforms (x86-64)** to run on Linux servers like the EPFL HaaS servers, WSL on locals machines, Kubernetes clusters like the EPFL RunAI cluster and other cloud services, and supports for NVIDIA GPUs.
+    - **AMD64(x86-64) platforms supporting Docker** to run on Linux machines (e.g. EPFL HaaS servers), Windows laptops with WSL, macOS with Intel CPU, Kubernetes clusters like the EPFL RunAI cluster, and other cloud services.
+With support for NVIDIA GPUs.
       Refer to `installation/docker-amd64/README.md`.
-    - **macOS with Apple Silicon (`osx-arm64`)** with support for MPS hardware acceleration.
+    - **macOS with Apple Silicon (`osx-arm64`)** to run on native Apple Silicon and for the MPS (Apple Silicon) hardware acceleration.
       Refer to `installation/osx-arm64/README.md`.

    Delete the installation directory for the platforms you don't use.